binaryballer33/monsters-rolodex/README.md

 - componentDidMount() Lifecycle method will run 3rd
 - state changes so render() re-renders

+### Class Components V.S.
+Functional Components

+#### Class Components:
+- Uses Contructors, Lifecycle methods
+- has a render() method, with a return statement inside of the render() method
+- this.state is created usually inside of the Constructor as a json object

+#### Functional Components:
+- Uses arrow functions, hooks( replaces Lifecycle methods )
+- doesn't have a render() method or Lifecycle methods
+- Need to understand functions, pure functions, impure functions and side effects to completely understand the way React handles functional components
+- We will be writing Impure Functions in React by using Hooks
+- Pure Function ( the return value is determines solely by calculations done inside of the function )
+  - returns the same thing, everytime if given the same arguments
+  - ```
+    const pureFunction = (a, b) => {
+      return a + b;
+    }
+    ```
+- Impure Function ( the return value isn't determines solely by calculations done inside of the function, there's outside interference )
+  - relies on some external value so there's a POSSIBILITY that it won't return the same thing event with the same arguments
+  - ```
+    // what if c changes, then this function will not return the same thing even though the args haven't changed
+    const c = 3
+    const impureFunction = (a, b) => {
+      return a + b + c;
+    }
+    ```
+- Side Effects ( This is when a function creates some kind of effect outside of its scope )
+  - could change a value of something that lives outside of its scope
+  - ```
+    const c = 3
+    const sideEffects = (a, b) => {
+      // this function changes the value of c ( a variable that lives outside of its scope ) c = a + b
+      return a * b;
+    }
+    ```

 ### Render method and Javascript and XML(Jsx) for Class Components
-Class Components use `render()` method and `extend Component` returns jsx inside of the `render()` method
+Class Components use `render()` method and `extend Component`
+returns jsx inside of the `render()` method